pccoe-acm-hacktoberfest-2023/animated-components/README.md

 - Link the html file of your component to the link on the card created at [index.html](https://github.com/pccoe-acm-hacktoberfest-2023/animated-components/blob/main/index.html) file.
 - Create a new card for every new component that you make.
 - Also remember to increment the counter of your card.
 - Please take a look at the [sample component](https://github.com/pccoe-acm-hacktoberfest-2023/animated-components/tree/main/Sample) to understand the folder structure better.
 - You can contribute to as many components as you like. <b>You can add cool animated components of your own by creating an issue!</b>
-  > NOTE: Please do NOT create a pull request unless the issue has been assigned to you else the pull request will be marked `invalid`

 ### Folder Structure

 1. Create a new folder with the name of your component
 2. Create another folder inside it with your github username
-2. Add your files to your newly created folder with the proper naming convention as specified above
+3. Add your files to your newly created folder with the proper naming convention as specified above
-3. In the [index.html](https://github.com/pccoe-acm-hacktoberfest-2023/animated-components/blob/main/index.html) file add a comment stating your component name
+4. In the [index.html](https://github.com/pccoe-acm-hacktoberfest-2023/animated-components/blob/main/index.html) file add a comment stating your component name
-4. Below the comment create a new card.
+5. Below the comment create a new card.
 The code for the card is as below: <br>

 ```
 <!--     Sample Component (Replace the name with your component name  -->